Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 that care with compassion.

 CRNAs at Fox Chase provide anesthesia for complex surgical oncology patients.
-They enjoy a broad scope of practice including central neuraxial and other regional blocks
+They enjoy a broad scope of practice including central neuraxial and other regional blocks in

-in a supportive and collegial anesthesia care team environment.
+a supportive and collegial anesthesia care team environment.

-We are proud of the excellent working relationship that exists between Anesthesiologists and CRNAs in order to provide the highest
+We are proud of the excellent working relationship that exists between Anesthesiologists and CRNAs in order to provide the highest level of

-is actively involved in teaching SRNAs.
+involved in teaching SRNAs.
 Learn more.